jibsen/solarized_minimal/README.md

 This theme should work with [TextMate](http://macromates.com/) as well, except for the selection highlight.

-As far as I can tell, TextMate only allows you to set the background color of selections (the `selection` key), and I do not feel there is a color in the Solarized palette that is both pleasant, easily visible, and allows all selected text to be read.
+TextMate only allows you to set the background color of selections (the `selection` key), and I do not feel there is a color in the Solarized palette that is both pleasant, easily visible, and allows all selected text to be read.
 See discussion related to this issue [here](https://github.com/deplorableword/textmate-solarized/issues/52).

-If you want to use the theme with TextMate, you will have to set `selection` to some value that works for you.
+If you want to use the theme with TextMate, you will have to set `selection` to some value that works for you (try base02 or base2).

 License